Bounty (album)

 Bounty (stylised in all lowercase) is the second studio album by Swedish audiovisual project iamamiwhoami, led by singer and songwriter Jonna Lee.
 Originally produced and released as a series of singles throughout 2010 and 2011, it was later released as an album on 3 June 2013 on Lee's label To whom it may concern. and distributed by Cooperative Music.
-The first music video from Bounty, titled "B", was released on 14 March 2010 on iamamiwhoami's YouTube channel.
-After which followed "O", "U-1", "U-2", "N", "T" and "Y".
-Digital singles are released shortly after each music video is uploaded to YouTube.
+The first music video from Bounty, titled "B", was released on 14 March 2010 on iamamiwhoami's YouTube channel, after which followed "O", "U-1", "U-2", "N", "T" and "Y".
+Digital singles were released shortly after each music video is uploaded to YouTube.
 The titles collectively formed the word "bounty".
 While it was assumed that these songs solely consisted of Bounty's track listing, in 2011 two more singles and music videos, "; John" and "Clump", were released and were not confirmed as belonging to Bounty until June 2012 when iamamiwhoami's YouTube channel grouped them into a playlist named Bounty along with the previous tracks mentioned.

 On 4 December 2012, iamamiwhoami's label website To whom it may concern. was updated with a note on the front page which stated "20130603 – iamamiwhoami; bounty", forecasting a physical release of the Bounty series.
 This was confirmed on the very next day when the "Release" section of the website displayed Bounty's album cover art, along with its track listing.
 Aside from a digital release, the album was released in two physical formats—a CD and DVD bundle and an LP and DVD bundle.